seantiz/rust-webdev/README.md

 }
 ```

-Go to the sub-section above to get used to the syntax around this workflow in handling error and
+[Go to the error-handling syntax subsection](/md/ERROR-HANDLING-SYNTAX.md) to get used to the syntax
-success outcomes as explicit values.
+around this workflow.

 ### Sidenote: Proposal for new error-handling syntax in Javascript

-I did find a proposal to bring in a new operator to ECMAScript that blends the schools of thought
+I did find [a link to a proposal to bring in a new operator to ECMAScript](https://github.com/arthurfiorette/proposal-safe-assignment-operator) that blends the schools of thought
-above into one [here](https://github.com/arthurfiorette/proposal-safe-assignment-operator).
+above into one.
 It is
-potentially a nice addition to the JS developer experience, but it is still fundamentally working
+potentially a nice addition to the JS developer experience, but it's still fundamentally working
 within Javascript's runtime where errors are exceptions.

 ## No Garbage Collector